xinwei1996/PowerPal/wp-content/plugins/elementskit-lite/readme.txt

 == Changelog ==
+Version: 2.7.2 (2022-10-02)
+Added: Controls for Header Search widget and fixed CSS issue
+Added: Control for border open and close in Accordion Widget
+Added: Active property for Testimonial widget
+Added: New icons in ElementsKit Icon Pack
+Added: Dynamic content support for Elementor pro
+Fixed: Testimonial widget alignment issue
+Fixed: Focused title's CSS not working after adding a link in the Heading widget

 Version: 2.7.0 (2022-08-24)
 Added: Mega menu ajax load for better performance
 Added: Icon for Image box and Image swap widget